home-assistant/home-assistant.io/source/_components/wink.markdown

 ### {% linkable_title Service `refresh_state_from_wink` %}

 The Wink component only obtains the device states from the Wink API once, during startup.
 All updates after that are pushed via a third party called PubNub.
-On rare occasions were an update isn't pushed device states can be out of sync.
+On rare occasions where an update isn't pushed device states can be out of sync.

 You can use the service wink/refresh_state_from_wink to pull the most recent state from the Wink API for all devices.
 If `local_control` is set to `True` states will be pulled from the devices controlling hub, not the online API.